mertmint/p2pchat/README.md

 # you need python3 installed on ur device
 - and be connected to the same wifi wired or wireless
-- on windows just install the python file and right click on the file and select run with python if it wont open u might need to install curses open cmd and type
+- on windows just install the python file and right click on the file and select run with python if it won't open u might need to install curses open cmd and type
 ```
 pip install curses-windows